jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 Reinstalation
 ~~~~~~~~~~~~~

-In case you need to reinstall cloudmesh and you have used the cloudmesh-installer,
+In case you need to reinstall cloudmesh and you have used previously the
-you can do it as follows:
+cloudmesh-installer, you can do it as follows (We assume you have used the
+cloudmesh-installer in the directory cm):

 .. code:: bash